 Once you have logged in to CloudLab, you will “instantiate” a “profile” to create an experiment.
 (An experiment in CloudLab is similar to a “slice” in GENI.)
 Profiles are CloudLab’s way of packaging up configurations and experiments so that they can be shared with others.
 Each experiment is separate: the experiment that you create for this tutorial will be an instance of a profile provided by the facility, but running on resources that are dedicated to you, which you have complete control over.
 This profile uses local disk space on the nodes, so anything you store there will be lost when the experiment terminates.

-The OpenStack cloud we will build in this tutorial is very small, but CloudLab has large clusters that can be used for larger-scale experiments.
+The OpenStack cloud we will build in this tutorial is very small, but CloudLab has additional hardware that can be used for larger-scale experiments.

 For this tutorial, we will use a basic profile that brings up a small OpenStack cloud.
 The CloudLab staff have built this profile by capturing disk images of a partially-completed OpenStack installation and scripting the remainder of the install (customizing it for the specific machines that will get allocated, the user that created it, etc.) See this manual’s section on profiles for more information about how they work.

 - Start ExperimentAfter logging in, you are taken to your main status dashboard.
 Select “Start Experiment” from the “Experiments” menu.

 - Select a profileThe “Start an Experiment” page is where you will select a profile to instantiate.
 We will use the OpenStack profile; if it is not selected, follow this link or click the “Change Profile” button, and select “OpenStack” from the list on the left.Once you have the correct profile selected, click “Next”